 Benefits to institutions:

-- The potential to improve marketing and communications.
+- Great potential to improve marketing and communications.
 Digital videos help to broaden your audience by reaching a greater number of people.
 These can be posted on your institution’s website or linked in an email or digital advertisement, or posted on social media.

 - More flexible faculty and staff training.
-It’s often difficult for schools to assemble their faculty and staff at the same time, resulting in fragmented information acquisition.
+It’s often difficult for schools to assemble all of their faculty and staff at the same time, resulting in fragmented information acquisition.
 Using digital videos as a delivery method for training ensures that your faculty and staff have equal access to the information.
 Offering this option not only improves their retention and recall, but also serves as an archive to review it any time.

 - Ability to record campus events for live or on-demand viewing.
-When parents, students and alumni feel closer to what’s going on at your school, they’ll feel more invested, thus increasing the likelihood of positive recommendations and engagement with students new and old.
+When parents, students, and alumni feel closer to what’s going on at your school, they’ll feel more invested, thus increasing the likelihood of positive recommendations and engagement with students new and old.